IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 }
 </pre>

-Next, to see how things work when working with an action accepting parameters click the `Create an Action` button again.
+Next, to see how things work when working with an action accepting parameters go back to the `Actions` section and click the `Create` button again.
-Then, once again, specify a name (e.g. `helloUI2`) and click the `Create Action` button.
+Then, once again, click `Create Action`, specify a name (e.g. `helloUI2`) and click the `Create` button.

 Next, copy the following code into the code editor replacing any existing code: